Rebates, Fees & Refund Policy

 Large Ensembles (Symphony Orchestra, Jazz Band, Wind Ensemble, Concert Choir, Chamber Choir) (1 Credit) $0

-Your student account will be billed for any applicable applied music fees February 19-22nd.
+Your student account will be billed for any applicable applied music fees for the fall semester by October 2025.

 Rebates